CounsellorPolonius/mythras/README.md

 # To Do
- - New icon and splash screen.
+ - New and splash screen.
  - Finding the remaining strings of untranslated text.
  - Seeing if Yichou will release the actual source code for this.
  - Find the lost mrpoid2018 quickstart guide.